Abdou-web-dev/car-rental-Next.js-Node.js-Prisma-TypeScript/README.md

+You will need to create a ".env" file in the "api" folder and populate it with the following content:

+PORT=5000
+ACCESS_TOKEN_SECRET='YOUR_ACCESS_TOKEN'
+DATABASE_URL="postgresql://user:password@localhost:5432/db_name"

+Replace "user" with your database username, "password" with your database password, and "db_name" with your database name.

+******************************
 Here is how you can start the app on your local server :
+To start the app on your local server:

-cd to api , install node dependencies using "npm i", then run "tsc" , and then run "node dist/index.js" this will launch and start your database. then open a new terminal, cd to frontend install "npm i", run "npm run dev" this will launch your frontend local server on http://localhost:3000 so visit http://localhost:3000 to see the app.
+Navigate to the "api" directory, install the node dependencies using npm i, then run tsc, and finally run node dist/index.js to launch and start your database.

+Open a new terminal, navigate to the "frontend" directory, install dependencies using npm i, and run "npm run dev" to launch your frontend server at http://localhost:3000.
+Visit http://localhost:3000 to see the app in action.

 here are some screenshots of the app UI :